lambdaclass/concrete/ROADMAP.md

    changes for the one identity substrate are acceptable; the goal is the best long-term architecture, not the smallest diff.

-   Hot-read constraint: the ledger is canonical, but passes must not repeatedly hash-probe the same fact in tight loops.
-Elab/Mono/Lower should bind required facts locally while processing a node or block, and telemetry/complexity gates should watch fact-ledger lookup counts and pass scaling.
+   Hot-read constraint: `CompilerDB` is canonical, but passes must not repeatedly hash-probe the same fact in tight loops.
+Elab/Mono/Lower should bind required facts locally while processing a node or block, and telemetry/complexity gates should watch `CompilerDB` query counts and pass scaling.
 The goal is to avoid replacing a correctness drift bug with a bug-027-shaped performance problem at the center of the compiler.